Community Profile

 Pledge Summary

 Solana Beach is a city in northern San Diego County with a population of roughly 13,000.
 It is a coastal community and has long been a leader in environmental protection.
-Solana Beach first joined the Mayor's Monarch Pledge in 2021 and looks forward to continuing to engage with residents and the community expand pollinator habitat.
+Solana Beach first joined the Mayor's Monarch Pledge in 2021 and looks forward to continuing to engage with residents and the community to expand pollinator habitat.

 Community Spotlight